Boundaries in Early Dating Set You Up for Success

 Consent and Respect

 Consent is a foundational aspect of any physical interaction in a relationship.
 It should be freely given, enthusiastic, and can be withdrawn at any time.
 Respecting each other's boundaries and consent fosters a culture of respect and care, which are critical for a healthy relationship.
-It's essential to continuously communicate and check in with each other to ensure ongoing consent.

 Navigating Physical Intimacy